xenify-io/litepaper/README.md

 ## ◽️ YSL

 - YSL has been engineered to be a hyper-deflationary token, blending quantifiable scarcity and utility through Xenify’s daily burn auctions.
 With a fixed total supply and built-in burn mechanism, YSL has the potential to appreciate in value over time as the circulating supply decreases.
-YSL achieves this through its integration with Xenify’s daily burn auction, which allocates 25% of the newly minted XNF to users who opt to burn their YSL tokens.
+YSL achieves this through its integration with Xenify’s daily burn auction, which allocates newly minted XNF to users who opt to burn their YSL tokens.
 This consistent daily source of demand for burning YSL tokens generates perpetual deflationary pressure, unlike other deflationary tokens reliant solely on trading activity.
 In short, YSL’s deflationary tokenomics provides an intriguing opportunity - with codified scarcity, utility, and predictable drivers of value growth.

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)